Time Management Activities For Employees

 Rules

-2. To further test your group, you can ask all participants to put their watches away and hide or remove any clocks in the room.
+2. To further test your group, you can ask all participants to put their watches away and hide or remove clocks in the room.

 Naturally, people will be opening their eyes at different times.